AninditaBasu/writing-technically/docs/guide-setting-up-a-sphinx-site.md

 ```

 1. Open the `index.rst` file.
 This file is the home page of your site.
 Edit it to your heart's content.
-2. For every page that you want on your site, add an `RST` file to the `docs/source` directory.
+2. For every page that you want on your site, add an `RST` or `MD` file to the `docs/source` directory.
 Images go into the `docs/source/_static` directory.
+3. For every page that you want on your site, after you've created that page, add it as a `toctree` entry to the `index.rst` file.
-3. Test your changes while you work:
+4. Test your changes while you work:
     1. Open a Python terminal and go to the `<your-Sphinx-directory>/docs` directory.
     2. Build the site locally by running the following command.